Auto Trader vans

 Words by: Auto Trader

-Out of the box, van insurance won’t always cover your contents, especially if you have high-value items stored in the van when it is left unattended for long periods of time.
+Van insurance will not always cover your contents - especially if you have high-value items stored in the van unattended for extended periods of time.

-Fortunately, it is possible to protect any tools that are stored in your van either as an add on to your existing van insurance or as a separate policy itself.
+Fortunately, it is possible to protect any tools that are stored in your van.
+You should be able to do this as an add on to your existing van insurance or as a separate policy.

 Can I cover my tools?

-That being said, not all policies that cover tools are the same - you will need to find an insurance policy which covers exactly what you need.
-You may find that many policies don’t cover tools if they are left in your van overnight as standard.
-For many people, it just isn’t practical to unload your van every night and reload it every morning, so overnight cover might be a deal-breaker.
+The following security measures could provide a certain level of deterrent: - Installing a van alarm - Installing a tracking system - And/or installing an immobiliser.
+Not all policies the same things.
+You will need to find an insurance policy which covers exactly what you need.
+You may find that many policies do not cover tools if they are left in your van overnight.
+Consider if it is practical to unload your van every night and reload it every morning.
+If this is so, overnight cover might be a deal-breaker.

 Van contents cover